21isenough/LightningATM/docs/guide/edit_config.md

 ```

 - To save and exit the editor: `CTRL+x -> y -> ENTER`
 - Note: In version 3.0.0 you still had to make the setting in app.py.
 I don't know which version you get, but if the settings with the config.ini don't work, you can set them directly in the app.py.
-I wrote something about that in the next paragraph.
+I wrote something about that in the next chapter "edit app.py".
 But if you are lucky, it might be enough to set it here in the config.ini.
 You have to test it out.
-With the monitoring system (tmux), explanation see below, you can see that well.
+With the monitoring system (tmux), explanation see chapter "tmux monitoring", you can see that well.

 config.ini part 1 (just an example)
 ![config.ini part 1](https://i.imgur.com/ljIeZj4.png)